mihailtd/starter/README.md

 - `k8s` - this folder contains the k8s manifests
   - `k8s/manual` - contains the k8s manifests that should be manually applied
   - `k8s/kustomization` - contains the k8s manifests that should be applied automatically by DevSpace
+    - `k8s/kustomization/overlays` - contains different overlays for the k8s manifests for each environment

 ## Developer experience